kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 }
 ```

-This LSP can be installed via `:LspInstall sqlls` or with `npm`.
-If using LspInstall, run `:LspInstallInfo sqlls` to view installation paths.
+This LSP can be installed via  `npm`.
 Find further instructions on manual installation of the sql-language-server at [joe-re/sql-language-server](https://github.com/joe-re/sql-language-server).
 <br>

-Can be installed in Nvim with `:LspInstall sqlls`

 ```lua
 require'lspconfig'.sqlls.setup{}